TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Discussion

 In general, as shown in Table \ref{table_Field_Experiment_System}, our system is more compact, lighter, and has a payload that is one-third of that in~\cite{cliff2015online} and consequently capable of longer flight times on any given UAV.
-Although our reliance on an SDR without a pre-amplifier has resulted in a shorter detection range, our total system mass being under $2$~ kg is significant since it enables ecologists to operate our system without a remote pilot licenses (RePL) \cite{casaac101}.
-Moreover, the ability to instantly collect range-only measurements also helps reduce flight time significantly compared to the bearing-only method, requiring full rotations of a UAV at each observation point, as shown in the Table \ref{table_Field_Experiment_Result}.
+Our total system mass being under $2$~ kg enables ecologists in jurisdictions such as Australia~\cite{casaac101}, Germany~\cite{GermanyBMVI2017} and India~\cite{IndiaDGCA2018} to operate our system without a remote pilot license (RePL) and regulatory burdens.
+Moreover, as shown in Table \ref{table_Field_Experiment_Result}, compared to the bearing-only method requiring full rotations of a UAV at each observation point, the ability to instantly collect RSSI measurements also helps reduce flight times significantly.
 Furthermore, as discussed in \cite{arulampalam2002tutorial}, the computational cost for grid-based methods used in \cite{cliff2015online} increases dramatically with the number of cells whilst the grid must be dense enough to achieve accurate estimations; \eg, a grid-based filter with $N$ cells conducts $\mathrm{O}(N^2)$ operations per iteration, while a similar particle filter with $N$ particles only requires $\mathrm{O}(N)$ operations.
-Hence, the grid-based filter method only works in case of stationary targets as in \cite{cliff2015online} where the most expensive computational step, the prediction step, is skipped.
-Moreover, as shown in Table. \ref{table_MC_planning}, our planning algorithm based on R\'{e}nyi divergence is superior to the Shannon entropy approach in~\cite{cliff2015online} in terms of two important metrics: accuracy and UAV flight time.
+Hence, the grid-based filter method is only suitable for case with stationary targets as in~\cite{cliff2015online} where the most expensive computational step, the prediction step, is skipped.
+Moreover, as shown in Table. \ref{table_MC_planning}, our planning algorithm based on R\'{e}nyi divergence is superior to the Shannon entropy approach in~\cite{cliff2015online} in terms of two important metrics: \textit{i)} accuracy; and \textit{ii)} UAV flight time.